-(a) Civil and Structural engineering services
+Civil and structural engineering services

 The progress towards complete satisfaction of a performance obligation is measured based on output method.
-The civil structural and geotechnical engineering consultancy services fee is recognised by reference to the stage of completion of the contract activity at the end of the reporting period, measured based on direct measurement to the value of contracts work transferred to the customer to date relative to the remaining contract work promised under the contract, provided that contract work performed can be measured reliably according to the completion of specific detailed components as set out in the contract and satisfaction of performance obligation by customers.
+The civil, structural and geotechnical engineering consultancy services fee is recognised by reference to the progress of the contract activity at the end of the reporting period, measured based on direct measurement to the value of contracts work transferred to the customer to date relative to the remaining contract work promised under the contract, provided that contract work performed can be reasonably measured according to the completion of specific detailed components as set out in the contract and satisfaction of performance obligation by customers.

-When the outcome cannot be estimated reliably measured, contract revenue for the civil and structural engineering consultancy services is recognised to the extent of contract costs incurred that it is probable will be recoverable.
+When the outcome cannot be reasonably measured, contract revenue for the civil and structural engineering consultancy services is recognised to the extent of contract costs incurred that it is expected to recovered.
 Contract costs are recognised as expenses in the period in which they are incurred.